 It may be also used from the clinch which is a technique unique to Muay Thai.
 In the latter scenario, you can plan a sweep and work inside the clinch to create an opportunity for a successful sweep.

 There is a great chance of a spectacular KO when your knee hits the chin of your opponent.
-If you miss you will have to be prepared for a counter-attack because you are going to be vulnerable to counter strikes right after you land on the ground.
+If you miss your strike, you will have to be prepared for a counter-attack from your opponent.
+That's because you are going to be vulnerable the moment you land on the ground.

 A cartwheel kick is something that Saenchai made famous with his fantastic fighting skills.
 This technique requires perfect timing and great body coordination.
 When it lands well it may lead to KO.